YonghaoXu/SSUN/README.md

 ## Paper
 [Spectral–Spatial Unified Networks for Hyperspectral Image Classification](https://ieeexplore.ieee.org/document/8356713)

-Please cite our paper if you find it useful for your research.
+Please cite our papers if you find it useful for your research.

 ```
 @article{ssun,